 Gerry Cornelius was born in London and studied music and conducting at Durham University, the Royal Academy of Music and the State Conservatory of St Petersburg where he was in the class of Ilya Musin.

 Since making his debut in the UK at the Almeida Opera Festival, he has gone on to conduct for many of the country’s leading orchestras, ensembles, opera and ballet companies.
-These include recent appearances with Welsh National Opera, English National Ballet, BBC Concert Orchestra, Spitalfields Festival and The Opera Group.
+These include recent appearances with English National Opera, Welsh National Opera, English National Ballet, BBC Concert Orchestra, Spitalfields Festival and The Opera Group.
 He also regularly conducts in Europe, Asia and America and has recently enjoyed revisiting the Hong Kong Sinfonietta, Bochumer Symphoniker, RuhrTriennale Opera Festival, Klavierfestival Ruhr and New York City Ballet.

 In education he has been a visiting conductor and tutor at the University of London - Goldsmiths, English National Opera Studio, The Royal College and Royal Academy of Music – the latter of which has just elected him an Associate.
-He is the Associate Conductor for the National Youth Orchestra of Great Britain and recently conducted Music Mix concerts for children with the BBC Concert Orchestra as well as large scale community projects for WNO Max Department and Spitalfields Festival.
+He was the Associate Conductor for the National Youth Orchestra of Great Britain and recently conducted Music Mix concerts for children with the BBC Concert Orchestra as well as large scale community projects for WNO Max Department and Spitalfields Festival.